All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Città della Pieve is situated at the top of a hill on the eastern side of Val di Chiana.
 The town originated from a fortified settlement around a pieve, a rural church where baptism was administered.
 That of Città della Pieve was founded in the VIIth century when Italy was divided between Longobard and Byzantine territories.
 In the structure of the Longobard system of government, a pieve (from Latin plebs) was a territorial division of the plebeians i.e. the natives.
 Città della Pieve was therefore a Longobard possession near the border with the territory of Perugia which belonged to the Byzantines.
 Poor or good relations with Perugia characterize the history of Città della Pieve.

 In the XIth century the inhabitants of Orvieto built a dam on the Chiani, a small stream which carried southwards the excess water of Val di Chiana.
-The dam had a lasting impact on the environment because it caused the development of unhealthy marshes in the valley.
-The population of Città della Pieve, which for its high position (1,667 ft) was not affected by malaria, grew substantially.

 View of Val di Chiana in a fresco by il Perugino at Oratorio di S. Maria dei Bianchi